Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: (Self-)Attention and the Transformer

-A solution to this problem is provided by the attention mechanism, first introduced by \citet{Bahdanau2015} for Neural Machine Translation (NMT), that allows to model dependencies between tokens irrespective of the distance between them.
-The Transformer is a deep learning architecture that is solely based on attention mechanisms \citep{Vaswani2017}.
-It overcomes the inefficiencies of recurrent models and introduces self-attention \citep{Vaswani2017}.
-To provide a solid understanding of these methods, this section first explains the attention mechanism and then introduces the Transformer.
+In NLP, the attention mechanism first has been introduced for Neural Machine Translation (NMT) by \citet{Bahdanau2015}.
+The attention mechanism allows to model dependencies between tokens irrespective of the distance between them \citep[p.~5999]{Vaswani2017}.
+The Transformer is a deep learning architecture that is based on attention mechanisms \citep[p.~5999]{Vaswani2017}.
+This section first explains the attention mechanism and then introduces the Transformer.